-Capitalising on the nascence of cybersecurity awareness within many companies, many of the cyberattacks perpetrated against companies in the UAE deploy relatively simplistic methodologies involving phishing emails, or fraud schemes whereby criminals assume false identities online to solicit transfer of funds.
+Capitalising on the nascence of cybersecurity awareness within many companies, many of the cyber-attacks perpetrated against companies in the UAE deploy relatively simplistic methodologies involving phishing emails, or fraud schemes whereby criminals assume false identities online to solicit transfer of funds.
 These methodologies are particularly vicious as they exploit the human weaknesses in cybersecurity systems, bypassing controls by deceiving unassuming human operators instead.
 This is a commonly recognised ploy in cyberattack methodologies, as compromising people is an easier feat than introducing sophisticated hacking techniques.
 The GCC is a particularly amenable market for such schemes, as criminals often pose as representatives of wealthy local families or high-net worth individuals and government institutions, targeting international businesses and claiming to offer investment services in line with the entrepreneurial reputation of emerging markets in the region.

 One of the main challenges associated with cybercrime is the anonymity that is afforded by the internet.
 Often it is very difficult to trace the individuals behind online activities and new technologies are providing new ways to further inflame this issue; cryptocurrencies, for example, have added an additional element to ransomware and blackmail crimes and make recovery of funds almost impossible.
 This in turn increases their appeal to criminal actors.

 The international element of cybercrimes is omnipresent, so legislation that facilitates co-ordination between national authorities is paramount.
 As offenders often are not necessarily physically present in the UAE, principles of jurisdiction and international cooperation need to be considered in order to properly equip the authorities to effectively enforce the laws.
 Not only do countries need to implement effective mechanisms to report and take action locally, but authorities also need to be able to amplify their capacity regarding cross border measures, in coordination with other jurisdictions.
-Seeming In the UAE, the TRA is undertaking the challenge of designing a comprehensive cybersecurity legal and regulatory framework as a pillar of its National Cybersecurity Strategy to better safeguard UAE's digital future.
-65 LAW UPDATE The 2020 Financial Crime Edition inefficacy of this option can be a major deterrent to companies taking measures to pursue or report cyber incidents, and where cyber criminals feel they can act with impunity, the risk of further incident is exacerbated.
+Seeming 26 inefficacy of this option can be a major deterrent to companies taking measures to pursue or report cyber incidents, and where cyber criminals feel they can act with impunity, the risk of further incident is exacerbated.